dogweather/forkful/content/en/google-apps-script/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, which stands for "YAML Ain't Markup Language," is a human-readable data serialization standard that is commonly used for configuration files and data exchange between languages with varying data structures.
-Programmers often work with YAML for its simplicity and readability, especially in projects requiring extensive configuration or when transferring structured data between different systems.

 ## How to:
 While Google Apps Script (GAS) doesn't natively support YAML parsing or serialization, you can manipulate YAML data by using JavaScript libraries or writing custom parsing functions.
 For demonstration, let's consider how to parse a YAML string using a custom function, since external libraries cannot be directly imported into GAS.

 Assume you have a simple YAML configuration: